Durian Season in Singapore: When It Starts, What to Eat, and the Best Durian Desserts

 When Is Durian Season in Singapore?

-Singapore experiences two durian seasons each year, driven by the fruiting cycles of durian trees in Malaysia and Indonesia.
+Two seasons a year, driven by fruiting cycles in Malaysia and Indonesia:

 Main season: June to August.
-This is when supply peaks, prices drop, and the widest variety of cultivars becomes available.
-Mao Shan Wang, D24, Red Prawn, XO, and Black Thorn all appear during the main season.
+Peak supply, best prices, widest variety.
+Mao Shan Wang, D24, Red Prawn, XO, and Black Thorn all show up.

-The exact timing depends on weather patterns.
-Durian trees need a specific sequence of dry spells followed by rainfall to trigger flowering.
-In years with unusual weather, the season can shift by two to four weeks in either direction.
+The exact timing depends on weather — durian trees need a specific sequence of dry spells followed by rainfall to trigger flowering.
+In unusual weather years, the season can shift two to four weeks either way.

-- Roadside stalls multiply -- temporary durian sellers appear in car parks and along main roads, especially in Geylang, Balestier, and Yishun
+- Roadside stalls multiply — temporary sellers appear in car parks and along main roads, especially in Geylang, Balestier, and Yishun

-- Social media floods -- food bloggers and friends start posting durian haul photos
+- Your social media floods with durian haul photos

-- The smell -- you can smell durian season before you see it
+- The smell — you can literally smell the season before you see it

 Traditional Durian Desserts

 Durian pengat.
-A warm Malay dessert made with ripe durian flesh simmered in coconut milk and palm sugar.
-The result is a thick, fragrant custard that is intensely rich.
+Warm Malay dessert made with ripe durian flesh simmered in coconut milk and palm sugar.
+Intensely rich.
 Traditional versions use only three ingredients: durian, santan, and gula melaka.
+Simple and devastating.

 Durian chendol.
-The classic shaved ice dessert gets an upgrade during durian season.
-A generous scoop of durian flesh on top of green pandan jelly strips, red beans, coconut milk, and gula melaka syrup.
-The interplay of cold, creamy, and chewy textures makes this a peak-season favourite.
+The classic shaved ice dessert gets an upgrade during season.
+Durian flesh on top of green pandan jelly strips, red beans, coconut milk, and gula melaka syrup.
+Cold, creamy, chewy — peak-season favourite for a reason.

 Durian kueh.
-Various traditional kueh incorporate durian during the season, including durian dodol (a sticky, chewy confection) and durian serawa (a warm coconut dessert similar to pengat but thinner in consistency).
+Various traditional kueh incorporate durian during season, including durian dodol (sticky, chewy confection) and durian serawa.

 Modern Durian Desserts